 In this section of the Account settings, you can:

 - Add new trading accounts

-- Edit the account details (commissions, name, description)
+- Edit the account details (commissions, fees (new), targets (new), name, description)

 - Delete trading accounts - Important Note: Deleting your trading account deletes all trade and files associated with that trading account.
 This operation is not reversible!